 Sales Contractor or Employee?
 When in Doubt, Get Help

 The definition of sales contractor and employee are hardly crystal clear, and the consequences of classifying someone incorrectly can be huge.
-Do yourself and your business a favor by getting expert advice.
-By speaking to an experienced tax attorney, you can set up a structure for your business which will help all your dreams come true, and keep you from getting in trouble with the IRS.
+Do yourself and your business a favor by getting professional advice.
+By speaking to an experienced tax attorney here at Silver Tax Group, you can set up a structure for your business which will help all your dreams come true, and keep you from getting in trouble with the IRS.

 For more information on effective tax strategies for small and large business enterprises, check out our blog.